 The way to reclaim responsibility for yourself is to always say, “It’s my fault.”

 When you have a fight with your partner about their spending habits, say, “It’s my fault.”
 You already knew they were irresponsible with money.
-You should have put systems in place for damage control.
+So, you should have put systems in place for damage control.
 Or you should have left them.

 When you hate your job, say, “It’s my fault.”
-You applied for it.
+You took it.
 You could have applied to a hundred different places in the meantime.
 Better yet, you could have started your own business.

-When your car breaks down on the highway, say, “It’s my fault.”
+When your car breaks down, say, “It’s my fault.”
 You wanted to save money and had to buy a used car.
-You didn’t get it checked in the last six months.
+You didn’t take it to the garage for a check-up.
 You ignored that weird noise this morning.

-Even when something is objectively not your fault, you must still claim responsibility.
-You must at least control your emotional reaction to the event, i.e., how you process it.
+Even when something is objectively not your fault, you must still take responsibility — you must control your emotional reaction to the event.

-That is the deeper meaning of “It’s my fault” — absolute ownership.
+That is what it comes down to — radical ownership.
 Whatever happens, it is up to you — and only you — to make it better.
 Other people do not play into it.

 3. Toughen Up

-Never facing any of these obstacles means you never developed an edge.
+Never facing any of these challenges means you never developed an edge.
 You never developed the ability to push through.

 - Start a full-contact martial art.
-Getting punched in the face on a regular basis (or taken down or choked) are all good ways to stop being so sensitive.
+Getting punched in the face on a regular basis is a great way to develop resilience.

-- Overcome social anxiety.
-Make it a habit to talk to strangers on a daily basis.
-The inevitable rejections will force you to grow a thick skin.
+- Talk to attractive strangers on a daily basis.
+It will teach you to deal with rejections and grow a thick skin.

 - Face your fears.
 For example, if you are afraid of heights, walk around on the rooftop of your apartment building for half an hour each day.

 - Do uncomfortable things.
-Have a daily routine of habits like taking a cold shower in the morning or working out first thing.
+Have a daily routine of habits like taking a cold shower in the morning or working out.

 4. Stop Fixating on the Past

-When your past learnings inform your future decisions, there will be no need for excuses anymore.
-You are in charge now.
+When your past informs your future, there will be no need for excuses anymore.
+You are an adult now.
+You are in charge.

-Do you catch yourself thinking, “Once X is in place, I will finally start with project Y”?
+Do you catch yourself thinking, “Once X is in place, I will finally do Y?”

-“Once I feel a bit more rested, I will finally clean out my closet.”
+“Once I feel a bit more rested, I will finally clean out the garage.”

 “Once I lose some weight, I will finally start talking to girls.”